pavel-macovschi/radio-beautifier/README.md

 - `colorChecked` — Matches checked state of input checkbox, you can apply naming colors.
 Default value is set to `white` color

-- `border` — Checkbox border.
+- `border` — Checkbox outer border.
 Default value is set to `1px solid black`

 - `borderChecked` — Checkbox css border style when input is checked.
 Default value is set to `1px solid black`